JanisE/medical-lab-test-organizer/README.md

 Clears the current database (`database/database.sqlite`) of test data and imports new data from all files in `storage/data-sources/`.

+Stores the file names as source references, so meaningful file names are advisable.

 Assumes timezone "Europe/Riga" (+02:00/+03:00).

 Stores the time in UTC (loses the (implicit) timezone info).